Gardening for Beginners – Tips and Tricks will give you advice from those who have already been in the garden trenches and lived to tell the stories.

 “The glory of gardening: hands in the dirt, head in the sun, heart with nature.
 To nurture a garden is to feed not just on the body, but the soul.” – Alfred Austin

-In one of my gardening groups, the question was asked – “Best advice you would give a beginner gardener is…?”
+In one of my gardening groups, the question was asked – “What is your best advice to a beginning gardener?”
 The answers were brilliant.

 Seasoned gardeners imparted their best tips and tricks to the question.